 - On average, women use 12 personal care products a day, exposing themselves to 168 chemical ingredients.
 Men use six, exposing themselves to 85 unique chemicals.

 The Personal Care Products Safety Act, a bipartisan bill, introduced by Sens.
-Dianne Feinstein (D-Calif.) and Susan Collins (R-Maine) would reform regulation of personal care products, requiring companies to ensure that their products are safe before marketing them and giving FDA the tools it needs to protect the public.
+Dianne Feinstein (D-Calif.), Susan Collins (R-Maine) and Rep. Frank Pallone (D-N.J,) would reform regulation of personal care products, requiring companies to ensure that their products are safe before marketing them and giving FDA the tools it needs to protect the public.

 The act would empower FDA to review the safety of ingredients: